Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 Some nontaxable income, such as the home sale exclusion and inheritances, are excluded from income, so not only do tax rates not apply to that income, but their exclusion could allow taxpayers to claim tax credits designed for low-income people, such as the earned income credit, that cannot be achieved with deductions, since many tax credits depend on modified adjusted gross income, which adds back some deductible items.

 The federal income tax and many state taxes are progressive.
 Although the federal income tax itself is progressive, the effective tax rate based on all taxes collected by the federal government is progressive only until the Social Security limit is reached.
-Thereafter, the effective tax rate either declines or levels off with increasing income, since people who make more than the Social Security limit do not have to pay the 12.4% Social Security rate on any income earned above the limit, as can be seen from the following table for a single person who is not a head of the household (Note: For a self-employed person, the tax code allows the deduction of the employer's half of the payroll tax, which results in a net self-employment tax of 14.13%.
-The tax code also allows the deduction of the employer's portion of the tax, the value of which depends on the taxpayer's marginal tax bracket, but since this does not change the effective tax rate very much, it is ignored in the table below.
-The following table assumes that a single person with no dependents pays the entire payroll tax, which is true for the self-employed, but also applies to employees.
-Even though employees technically only pay ½ of the payroll tax, most economists agree that most employees pay the other half through lower wages or through higher unemployment.
+Thereafter, the effective tax rate either declines or levels off with increasing income, since people who make more than the Social Security limit do not have to pay the 12.4% tax on any income exceeding the limit, as can be seen from the next table for a single person who is not a head of the household (Note: For a self-employed person, the tax code allows the deduction of the employer's half of the payroll tax, which results in a net self-employment tax of 14.13%.
+The tax code also allows the deduction of the employer's portion of the tax, whose value depends on the taxpayer's marginal tax bracket, but since this does not change the effective tax rate very much, it is ignored in the table below.
+This table assumes that a single person with no dependents pays the entire payroll tax, which is true for the self-employed, but also applies to employees.
+Even though employees technically only pay 1/2 of the payroll tax, most economists agree that most employees pay the other half through lower wages or through higher unemployment.
 For more info, see Tax Incidence: How The Tax Burden Is Shared Between Buyers And Sellers):

 Earned